 As a property owner in Rhode Island, it’s essential you familiarize yourself with the State’s laws and regulations.
 This includes the rules and regulations guiding a tenant breaking their lease.

 Learning that your tenant has broken their lease can be disheartening.
-The process of securing a reliable tenant involves considerable effort, including advertising, property showings, and tenant screening, which can cost you time and money.
+The process of securing a reliable tenant involves considerable effort, including advertising, property showings, and tenant screening, which can cost you time and money under the rental laws.

-In this article, we’ll go into the reasons for early lease termination.
+In this article, we’ll go into the reasons for early lease termination regarding your rental property.
 This will provide you with an understanding of the options available to both you and your tenant in the event of breaking a lease.

 Lease Agreement in Rhode Island

-As a landlord, it’s important to have a detailed lease agreement.
-Beyond covering the essentials, it is equally necessary to clearly outline the tenant’s obligations and responsibilities in the event of early lease termination.
+As a landlord, it’s important to have a detailed lease agreement even before Rhode Island lease termination.
+Beyond covering the essentials, it is equally necessary for a rental agreement to clearly outline the tenant’s obligations and responsibilities in the event of early lease termination.

 · A 10-day written notice before terminating a week-to-week lease.

-· A 30-day notice before terminating a month-to-month notice.
+· A 30-day notice before terminating a month-to-month tenancy.

 · A 3-month notice prior to terminating a yearly lease with no end date.